Stagger Lee

 World Gone Wrong

-Bob Dylan covered Frank Hutchinson’s 1927 version of “Stack a Lee” on his 1993 album World Gone Wrong.
-Frank Hutchinson is remembered as the first white man to record the blues.
+Bob Dylan covered Frank Hutchison’s 1927 version of “Stack a Lee” on his 1993 album World Gone Wrong.
+Frank Hutchison is remembered as the first white man to record the blues.
 Given Dylan’s affinity for Woody Guthrie, why didn’t he cover one of Woody’s versions?

 truth is shadowy. in the pre-postindustrial age, victims of violence were allowed (in fact it was their duty) to be judges over their offenders -- parents were punished for their children's crimes (we've come a long way since then) the song says that a man's hat is his crown.”